What Is Ubiquinol? We Explain This Type Of CoQ10 + Benefits

 See, most ingredients have multiple forms.
 These various forms have different potencies, bioactivity, functions, and qualities.
 For example: Vitamin C is a very popular antioxidant in skin care topicals and supplements, but on the ingredient label or nutrition panel you may see something like ascorbic acid, L-ascorbic acid, sodium ascorbyl phosphate, ascorbyl palmitate, retinyl ascorbate, tetrahexyldecyl ascorbate, and magnesium ascorbyl phosphate.

 Such is the case for CoQ10: Its two unique varieties are ubiquinol and ubiquinone.
 Here, we are diving into the former.

 Ubiquinol is a form of coenzyme Q10 that can be found in supplements and sometimes topicals.
 It is considered the "active" form, as it is the bioactive form of CoQ10 utilized in the body, bypassing any additional conversion steps.

 Coenzyme q10 (CoQ10) is a fat-soluble compound that's found in all your cells.
-It's known as a "coenzyme" because it's needed for key enzymes to function: Your cells require CoQ10 to produce energy.* Specifically, it's used in the mitochondria, or the "powerhouse" of the cell.
+It's known as a "coenzyme" because it's needed for key enzymes to function: Your cells require CoQ10 to produce energy1.* Specifically, it's used in the mitochondria, or the "powerhouse" of the cell.
 Here, electrons move along chemical pathways to make energy (ATP).
 CoQ10 transports electrons in these pathways, making it an essential player in the game.
 The energy produced by these pathways is then used for normal cellular functions throughout the entire day (ahem, including those involved in skin health).
-Additionally, CoQ10 is also a potent antioxidant—the only fat-soluble antioxidant naturally made by the human body, in fact.
+Additionally, CoQ10 is also a potent antioxidant—the only fat-soluble antioxidant2 naturally made by the human body, in fact.